xaviripo/bachelor-thesis/thesis/contents/2-agda/3-hott.md

 Some of the imports at the top of the file define a syntax that allows us to define proofs given by the concatenation of multiple paths by writing them out in a readable way.

 Suppose we have paths `p : a == b`{.agda}, `q : b == c`{.agda}, and `r : c == d`{.agda}.
-Instead of just writing the concatenation of the paths `p ∙ q ∙ r`, the Agda standard library (and other libraries too) gives us a way to write it out as:
+Instead of just writing the concatenation of the paths `p ∙ q ∙ r`, the homotopy type theory library (and other libraries too) gives us a way to write it out as:

 ```agda
 a =⟨ p ⟩ b =⟨ q ⟩ c =⟨ r ⟩ d =∎